PicoPlanetDev/colony-counter/README.md

 ## Try it here

-I'm currently self hosting Colony Counter for anyone to use here: [colony-counter.server.sigmondkukla.dev](https://colony-counter.server.sigmondkukla.dev)
+I'm currently self hosting Colony Counter for anyone to use here: [colony-counter.server.sigmondkukla.dev](https://colony-counter.server.sigmondkukla.dev).

+Don't have an image available yet but still want to see how it works?
+Select `Use Sample Image` on the landing page!

 ## Usage